 Our leveling blocks can hold up to 40,000 lbs. gross vehicle weight on a firm level ground or 10,000 lbs. per wheel.
 They can be used under your RV’s jack pads or tires.

-Oh, and for a great article explaining how these work, check out our friends at TechnoRV How to Properly Use RV Leveling Blocks
+Check out our friends at TechnoRV who explain How to Properly Use RV Leveling Blocks

 Unfortunately, there’s an uptick in RV and camper theft.
 So, while your travel trailer or fifth wheel is disconnected from your tow vehicle, it’s a good idea to lock your RV towable using a hitch lock.
 Because coming back to where your camper or RV was parked and it not being there will do more than just ruin your day!
 You’ll be homeless!